Arranging your funding

 Where everything goes smoothly, most students tend to receive their funding on the Wednesday or Thursday of Welcome Week.
 However, it can be later if you applied late or if there are any other delays, so make sure you bring enough money to last you through Welcome Week.

-Even if everything goes to plan, most students do not receive their first payment until the end of the first week, so you should ensure that you have sufficient funds to cover your expenses during Welcome Week.
+Even if everything goes to plan, most students do not receive their first payment until the end of their first week at university, so you should bring enough funds to cover your expenses for a week.
+How much you spend is up to you, but we recommend you bring at least £200.
 If you applied late for your funding, you will need more.

 Seek advice early

-If you've had confirmation of your student finance funding, but your enrolment status is still showing as “in progress” by the start of September in the University systems, then seek advice from the Student Financial Support Service.
-Staff will be on hand during Welcome Week to help you get your funding sorted.
-To avoid any problems, we’d always advise that you come and see us sooner rather than later.
+If you've had confirmation of your student finance funding, but your enrolment status is still showing as “in progress” by the start of September, contact the Student Financial Support Service.
+Staff will be available during Welcome 2019 to help with funding issues.
+To avoid problems, we advise that you come and see us as soon as possible.
+Bring copies of letters with you and know the login details for your student finance account, so that any issues can be sorted out quickly.

 Plan a budget

-Remember, in most cases you will not get another payment until January, so you should give some thought to managing your money and planning a budget to make sure you have enough to last you all term.
-MoneySavingExpert.com have useful budgeting tools for students on their website.
+In most cases you will not get another payment until January, so think about managing your money and planning a budget to make sure you have enough to last you all term.
+MoneySavingExpert have useful budgeting tools for students.

-The University and student finance will never email you to ask you to confirm your login or bank details.
+The University and student finance will never email you to confirm your login or bank details.
 If you receive an email asking you to confirm your details, don’t respond or follow the links.
-If you think the security of your account has been compromised, you should change your password immediately and forward the email to the security team at email@example.com straight away.
+If you think the security of your account has been compromised, change your password immediately and forward the email to the security team at email@example.com to ensure your details are not in jeopardy.

 Paying your tuition fees

-You can pay your fees in one go, or arrange to pay in instalments using our online payment system.
+You can pay your fees in one go, or use our online payment system to pay in instalments.

-If you haven't set up a payment arrangement before your course starts, you'll only receive temporary enrolment status and will be given notice to arrange your payment.
+If you haven't made payment arrangements before your course starts, you'll only get temporary enrolment status and will be given notice to arrange your payment.

-If you have set up an instalment arrangement prior to enrolment and your card details have changed then please contact the Finance Office on +44 (0)115 848 6500 or email firstname.lastname@example.org.
-You can also see the Finance team at enrolment to update your card details.
+If you have set up an instalment arrangement prior to enrolment and your card details have changed then please contact the Finance Office on +44 (0)115 848 6500 or email firstname.lastname@example.org to let us know.
+The Finance team will be available at enrolment to update your card details.

-Please note that if you have applied for a Postgraduate loan, this money will not be released until you have set up a payment arrangement for your tuition fees and are fully enrolled.
+If you have applied for a postgraduate loan, it will not be released until you have made a payment arrangement for your tuition fees and are fully enrolled.
 The loan is paid in three termly instalments.
 If the course lasts two or more years, the loan is spread over its duration.

 Contacting our Student Financial Support team

-If you want to discuss any issues relating to your student finance application before you arrive, you can contact our Student Financial Support Service team by emailing email@example.com or calling +44 (0)115 848 2494 with your query.
+If you have any issues relating to your student finance application, contact our Student Financial Support Service team by emailing email@example.com or calling +44 (0)115 848 2494 with your query.